-- 9.1.1 Microbiological sample results will be interpreted in accordance with the relevant legislative standard and/or guidance.
-Where none exists, the comments of the Food Examiner, or other expert third party (e.g. the Food Standards Agency) will be used as a basis for interpreting the result. - 9.1.2 On receipt of a result that meets the relevant legal and/or guideline standard, the food business operator will be notified in writing no later than 5 working days after receipt.
+9.1.1 Microbiological sample results will be interpreted in accordance with the relevant legislative standard and/or guidance.
+Where none exists, the comments of the Food Examiner, or other expert third party (e.g. the Food Standards Agency) will be used as a basis for interpreting the result.

-9.1.3 On receipt of a result that does not meet the relevant legal and/or guideline standard, the food business operator will be notified by the quickest possible means, and this confirmed in writing no later than 3 working days from then.
+- 9.1.2 On receipt of a result that meets the relevant legal and/or guideline standard, the food business operator will be notified in writing no later than 5 working days after receipt. - 9.1.3 On receipt of a result that does not meet the relevant legal and/or guideline standard, the food business operator will be notified by the quickest possible means, and this confirmed in writing no later than 3 working days from then.

-Where appropriate the officer will make arrangements to visit the business as soon as possible, undertake a hazard analysis of food production, establish the reasons for the result and means of remedying any contraventions.
+Where appropriate the officer will make arrangements to visit the business as soon as possible to try and establish the reasons for the result and means of remedying it.
 If appropriate, the officer will resample.